pubkey/rxdb/docs-src/slow-indexeddb.md

 As shown in the performance test results, sharding should always be done by `IDBObjectStore` and not by database.
 Running a batched cursor over the whole dataset with 10 store shards in parallel is about **28% faster** then running it over a single store.
 Initialization time increases minimal from `9` to `17` milliseconds.
 Getting a quarter of the dataset by batched iterating over an index, is even **43%** faster with sharding then when a single store is queried.

+As downside, getting 10k documents by their id is slower when it has to run over the shards.
+Also it can be much effort to recombined the results from the different shards into the required query result.
+When a query without a limit is done, the sharding method might cause a data load huge overhead.

 Sharding can be used with RxDB with the [Sharding Plugin](./rx-storage-sharding.md).